 On March 3, 2020, City Council adopted Title 17 (Zoning) of the Goleta Municipal Code (GMC).
 Title 17 became effective on April 3, 2020.
 The City conducted an initial round of amendments to Title 17 to address "clean-up" items, including necessary revisions related to changes in State law and to clarify various provisions in the Title.
-These amendments were adopted on October 6, 2020 and became effective on November 6, 2020.
-Since that time, staff has continued to track implementation of Title 17 and identified additional amendments needed to better clarify the intent in Title 17, address potential inconsistencies with existing City policies and State law, and flag potential improvements in the Title based on issues raised during review of development applications.
+These amendments were adopted on October 6, 2020, and became effective on November 6, 2020.
+Since that time, staff has continued to track implementation of Title 17 and identified additional amendments needed to better clarify the intent in Title 17, address potential inconsistencies with existing City policies and State law, and flag potential improvements in Title 17 based on issues raised during review of development applications.
+Based on these identified potential amendments, a draft Ordinance was prepared by staff.